-Semantic Differential Scale is a survey or questionnaire rating scale that asks people to rate a product, company, brand or any "entity" within the frames of a multi-point rating options.
+Semantic Differential Scale is a survey or questionnaire rating scale that asks people to rate a product, company, brand, or any 'entity' within the frames of a multi-point rating option.
 These survey answering options are grammatically on opposite adjectives at each end.
-For example, love / hate, satisfied / unsatisfied and likely to return / unlikely to return with intermediate options in between.
+For example, love-hate, satisfied-unsatisfied, and likely to return-unlikely to return with intermediate options in between.

-This research was conducted on a large database and Osgood found that there are 3 scales that were commonly effective, irrespective of race or culture or difference in language:
+Osgood conducted this research on an extensive database, and found that three scales were commonly useful, irrespective of race or culture or difference in language:

-A wide variation of subjects can be measured using these combinations like customers’ outlook about an upcoming product launch or employee satisfaction.
+Researchers can measure a wide variety of subjects using these combinations, like customers’ outlooks about an upcoming product launch, or employee satisfaction.

-The ease-of-understanding and the popularity it comes with it, makes it extremely reliable.
-Due to the versatility that these survey questions come with, make the data collected very accurate.
+The ease-of-understanding and the popularity it comes with it makes it extremely reliable.
+The data collection is accurate due to the versatility that these survey questions come with.

-Semantic differential scale questions are used to ask respondents to rate your products, organization or services with multi-point questions with polar adjectives at the extremes of this scale like likely/ unlikely, happy/sad, loved the service/ hated the service.
+Researchers use the semantic differential scale questions to ask respondents to rate products, organization, or services with multi-point questions with polar adjectives at the extremes of this scale like likely/ unlikely, happy/sad, loved the service/ hated the service.

-The non-slider question uses typical radio buttons for a more traditional survey look and feel that people are more used to answering.
+2. Non-slider rating scale: The non-slider question uses typical radio buttons for a more traditional survey look and feel.
+Respondents are more used to answering.

-These questions give ample freedom to the users to express their emotions about your organization, products or services.
+3. Open-ended questions: These questions give the users ample freedom to express their emotions about your organization, products, or services.

-The most easy and eye catchy semantic differential scale questions are the satisfaction rating questions.
+5. Satisfaction rating: The easiest and eye-catchy semantic differential scale questions are the satisfaction rating questions.

-QuestionPro provides you with the necessary resources to collecting all types of various data including the semantic differential scale survey feature.
-When seeking an alternative solution provider though, consider the following:
+QuestionPro provides you with the necessary resources to collect all types of various data, including the semantic differential scale survey feature.
+When seeking an alternative solution provider, though, consider the following:

-Signing up with QuestionPro gives you access to over 100 different templates to use for distribution, editing or simply brainstorming new ideas.
-Customize the questions, question types, order and color to fit your exact needs.
+1. Create your questionnaire: QuestionPro gives you access to over 350 different templates to use for distribution, editing, or simply brainstorming new ideas.
+Customize the questions, question types, order, and color to fit your exact needs.

-When you're done creating your survey, you can distribute it via email, direct link or embedding HTML code on your website or blog.
+2. Collect responses: After creating your survey, you can distribute it via email, direct link, or embedding HTML code on your website or blog.
 You can view a snapshot report, in real-time, of your current responses.

-After the survey is finished and you're done collecting responses, you can view detailed reports with customization at your fingertips.
-You can apply filters, work with pivot tables and view trend analysis.
+3. Analyze your findings: After the survey ends and you're done collecting responses, you can view detailed reports with customization at your fingertips.
+You can apply filters, work with pivot tables, and view trend analysis.